 All three companies charge a platform fee to issuers, but Bizhare and CrowdDana also monetize from fees that they collect from investors.

 Despite the differences, all three startups make use of existing incorporation laws to set up new share-issuing businesses or help existing private companies to attract investments.
-They are also bound by
+They are also bound by similar legal limitations.
+Under Indonesia's company laws, a private company cannot have more than 300 shareholders and the OJK limits the amount of funds raised to IDR 10bn.

 Rules of the game